pavkids84-dev/cloud-infrastructure-labs/docker/README.md

 Historical storage drivers
 MAINTAINER
 Historical Docker Hub repository quotas
+Historical network terminology
 ```

 These are preserved as course context.

-Current infrastructure concepts should be distinguished from historical product policies.
+Current infrastructure concepts should be distinguished from historical implementation details.

 ---